weiland/chayns.js/README.md

 continuous integration with travis ci

 ### code climate
-check and verify code with codeclimate
+check and verify code with codeclimate (code style and coverage)

 ### testling
 unfortunately, testling is broken since a few months :(